Skip to content

 Conclusion

 The reason you feel better after cleaning is a complex mix of hormonal shifts, cognitive clarity, and the simple human need for order.
 By turning a chore into a mindful practice, you aren't just maintaining your home—you are maintaining your mind.
-According to the American Cleaning Institute’s 2025 survey, 84% of people agree that cleaning has a positive impact on their mental health.
+Ask around and most people will agree that cleaning has a positive impact on how they feel.
 It’s time we stop looking at cleaning as a burden and start seeing it as a vital tool for self-care.